-We want to make Cornwall Film Festival 2018 affordable to everyone
+We want to make Cornwall Film Festival 2019 affordable to everyone

-This year we are introducing a groundbreaking ‘sliding scale’ ticket pricing system with the aim of making the festival more affordable to more people.
+This year we are running a groundbreaking ‘sliding scale’ ticket pricing system with the aim of making the festival more affordable to more people.
 Credit for this idea must go to the folks at the amazing Leeds Queer Film Festival!
 Here’s how it works: if you want to see Foxtrot on Friday, On a Knife Edge on Saturday or Shoplifters on Sunday (and you definitely should!) you can either buy a standard price ticket through The Poly website or visit the box office in-person on the day and tell us how much you want to pay, based on what you can afford.
 The price tiers are £2, £4, £6 or £8 and the graphic below gives some basic guidelines about which tier might be right for you, but the choice is entirely yours!
 So why not come on over and bag yourself an affordable ticket to one, two, or all three of these incredible films?

 Did you know that if you are a caregiver you can apply for a CEA Card The Card enables a disabled cinema guest to receive a complimentary ticket for someone to go with them when they visit a participating cinema?
 LEARN MORE HERE